Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 The Easiest Way of Renaming a Thumb Drive

-2. Locate your flash disk under the Devices with Removable Storage.
-Most probably if you have never given any name or volume label, it will be calling itself Removable Disk (then followed by the drive letter for instance F:)
+- Locate your flash disk under the "Devices with Removable Storage."
+Most probably if you have never given any name or volume label, it will be calling itself "Removable Disk" (then followed by the drive letter, for instance, F:).

-4. Enter the name or your mobile phone number.
+- Enter the name or your mobile phone number.
 The drive will now assume the name or numbers you have assigned to it.

-Note: (a) You can not leave it without a name.
+- You can not leave it without a name.

-(b) You can only enter 11 characters or numbers.
+- You can only enter 11 characters or numbers.

-The other way of renaming a flash disk is when you are formatting.
-Though this method should only be used when it is absolutely necessary to format your flash disk and you have backed up your data, otherwise you will lose it.
+The other way of renaming a flash drive is when you are formatting.
+Though this method should only be used when it is necessary to format your flash drive.
+Make sure you have backed up your data otherwise you will lose it.

 Formatting a Flash Drive

-Renaming a Flash Drive While Formatting Using Ms DOS
+Renaming a Flash Drive Using MS-DOS

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.